tonywu70/5clickTemplates/RawOpenFOAMCluster/Readme.md

 		b.
 Select HPC available region
 		c.
 Select vm size (H16m/H16mr or A8/A9) and quantity (make sure to have quota for it)
 		d.
 Name, less than 10 characters
 		e.
-License server IP, use default if in MSFT
-		f.
 Benchmark model
-	2) Wait for deployment (may be long if a larger model)
+	2) Wait for deployment (may be longer if a larger model)
 	3) Logon to machine IP listed in portal
-	4) Navigate to /mnt/scratch/benchmark
+	4) Navigate to /mnt/resource/scratch/benchmark
-	5) Run StarCCM+, 'np 80' is the number of cores you want to run on
+	5) Run OpenFOAM, 'np 80' is the number of cores you want to run on
 		a. time(starccm+ -np 80 -machinefile ../hosts -power -podkey ENTER_YOUR_PODKEY_HERE -rsh ssh -mpi intel -cpubind bandwidth,v -mppflags " -ppn 8 -genv I_MPI_DAPL_PROVIDER=ofa-v2-ib0
 		-genv I_MPI_DAPL_UD=0 -genv I_MPI_DYNAMIC_CONNECTION=0" -batch /mnt/scratch/benchmark/runAndRecord.java